jennahamlin/tinselR/README.md

 **Known issues as September 23, 2020**

 - If user uploads tree and genetic distance matrix and then annotates the tree, error pops up if user then tries to upload a meta data file.
+- Strange css styling for the push buttons; would love comments to know how to deal with this.

 **Tinsel has been tested with**
 * R version 3.6.0